IGalat/tapper/docs/dev/plans.md

 ## Development milestones

 1. DONE.
 Parent classes for SignalListener and Commander
-2. keyboard and mouse dataclasses
+2. DONE. keyboard and mouse dataclasses
 3. One keyboard variation(ua) to make sure it's multi-lang
 4. Parent SignalListener+Commander for kb and mouse; factories; Windows impl and good fake for tests
 5. Action runner